I use Alchermes (or Alkermes) to make the famous Italian dessert zuppa inglese (literally translated as English soup).

-Trifle is still being made in Britain and countries like Australia (that initially inherited much of the British cuisine).
+Trifle is still being made in UK and countries like Australia (that initially inherited much of the British cuisine).
 Over time there have been some little variations to the recipe, for example I have often eaten trifle in Australian homes that included preserved fruit – particularly canned peaches.
-Recently fresh fruit has become a popular edition, particularly strawberries, which in Australia can be purchased cheaply and all year round (unfortunately).
+Recently fresh fruit has become a popular edition, particularly strawberries, that in Australia can be purchased cheaply and all year round.

 I have seen modern Italian versions of recipes for zuppa inglese, which include red fruit (like berries) and many include chocolate.
 My mother’s version sometimes included grated dark chocolate on the top; I think that this was partly for decoration, but chocolate was never part of the dessert.
 Other modern versions may have a sprinkling of coffee beans and I wonder if the makers are getting confused with tiramisu, which because it contains coffee is often decorated with coffee beans.